bwsw/sj-platform/SJDocs/source/SJ_Deployment.rst

    After launching you can see weavescope app (https://github.com/weaveworks/scope) on port 4040.

    This application is an instrument to visualize, monitor your docker containers.
-It generates the map that can look like at the picture below:
+It generates the map that can look like at the picture below: (image here)

- .. _static/wavescope4.png

-   Besides you can obtain access to Mesos on port 5050:
+   Besides you can obtain access to Mesos on port 5050: (image here)

- .. _static/

- and also access to Marathon on port 8080:
+   and also access to Marathon on port 8080: (image here)

- .. _static/

    Check dns by ping master node::